TimurOner/cityscapes_instance_segmentation_maskedrcnn/README.md

 - Best configuration applied; model trained for 6 epochs with backbone frozen.

 **Stage 3 – Final Refinement**
-- Fully unfroze the network and trained on validation partitions to let all components adapt to each other.
+- Fully unfroze the network and trained on validation partitions to let all components adapt to each other with the best hyperparameters obtained in Stage 2.
-- Learning rate reduced by factor of 10 to prevent overfitting.
+- Learning rate reduced by factor of 10  and trained only for 2 epochs to prevent overfitting of the backbone to the dataset specific features.
+Also included partition of the dataset that was used in validation loss monitoring during stages 1&2 and hyperparameter tuning for training to obtain the final boost.

 ## Challenges Encountered 🛠️